Flange: Vacuum flanges

 A vacuum flange is a flange at the end of a tube used to connect vacuum chambers, tubing and vacuum pumps to each other.

 Microwave

-In microwave telecommunications, a flange is a type of cable joint which allows different types of waveguide to connect.
+In microwave telecommunications, a flange is a type of cable joint that allows different types of waveguide to connect.

 Several different microwave RF flange types exist, such as CAR, CBR, OPC, PAR, PBJ, PBR, PDR, UAR, UBR, UDR, icp and UPX.

 Ski boots

 Ski boots use flanges at the toe or heel to connect to the binding of the ski.
 The size and shape for flanges on alpine skiing boots is standardized in ISO 5355.
 Traditional telemark and cross country boots use the 75 mm Nordic Norm, but the toe flange is informally known as the "duckbill".
 New cross country bindings eliminate the flange entirely and use a steel bar embedded within the sole instead.